usnistgov/OSCAL/json/README.md

 * `-it:from-xml` (indicating initial template) - provides the default XSLT entry point explicitly.
 * `-file:mycatalog.xml` used with explicit `-it:from-xml` will look for the XML at the location given by the parameter, instead of on the source port (given by `-s`).
 This configuration parallels the JSON-to-XML converter.
 * `produce=supermodel` as a runtime parameter will emit not OSCAL XML, but the intermediate format produced by the converter (a so-called 'OSCAL supermodel' derived from its metaschema): useful for debugging or as a pivot to other serializations.
 * `produce=xpath-json` will produce the results in an XML format defined by the XPath function `json-to-xml()`, which when consumed by the complementary function `xml-to-json()` can deterministically provide syntactically correct JSON.
-As the results of the conversion transformation, this format can be very useful for debugging when for any reason transformation outputs do not cast correctly into JSON.
+This XML format is used internally to provide the JSON data description, to be cast into JSON as a (terminal) serialization step.
+Expressing the transformation results in this format directly can provide insight for debugging, especially in failure conditions (when the syntax cannot be written).
 See https://www.w3.org/TR/xpath-functions-31/#func-json-to-xml for more details on this format.